Datronizer/sheridan-vault/computer-math-math18584/Lectures/Lecture 1 - MATH18584.md

 #lecture
 Most numbers we use in daily life are formed from 10 numbers: 0, 1, 2,...,9.
-And we would arrange these numbers in a system called [[Decimal numbers]].
+And we would arrange these numbers in a system called [[Decimals]].
 Deci- being 10, -mal being system => Base 10 system.

 Each of these individual numbers are called [[#Digits|digits]] and these digits make up bigger and more complex numbers by taking up [[#Placevalues|placevalues]].